skullzarmy/chatGPToot/README.md

 Overall, the script looks well-structured and functional.
 However, I found a few improvements and potential issues that should be addressed:

-## Error handling:

-Consider adding error handling for async functions such as postToot, dismissNotification, getFollowing, and getTrendingTags to catch any errors from the API calls.

 ## Function naming consistency:

 Some function names are in camelCase (e.g., handleImageCommand), while others use underscores (e.g., logUsage).
 It's best to maintain consistency in naming conventions.